-If you would like more information on any Road Safety issues, Crossing patrol vacancies or requests, please contact us using the Contact Us section on this page.
+If you would like more information on any Road Safety issues or the services that we provide, please contact us using the Contact Us section on this page.

 Request a speed limit change

 You can send a request for a speed limit change by using the Report a general highways problem form which can be found in the Top Tasks section on this page.